ShahiTukda/CTF-Writeups/Basics/Talking to Web/Redirects/README.md

 ```

-The bytes were being sent fine — the actual bug was upstream of the
+The bytes were being sent fine, the actual bug was upstream of the
 assembly entirely.
 I'd assumed the redirect should point at the target
 server's root (`/`), but the server I was supposed to redirect to didn't
-expose anything at root at all — it only had a specific endpoint,
+expose anything at root at all, it only had a specific endpoint,
 `/authenticate`.
 The `Location` header I'd hand-encoded was pointing
 somewhere that was never going to return anything but a 404, no matter
 how correct the byte-packing was.